ka8725/ka8725.github.com/_posts/2012-04-28-how-to-deploy-redmine-to-heroku.md

 ---
+layout: post
-title: How to deploy Redmine to Heroku
+title: "How to deploy Redmine to Heroku"
-date: 28/04/2012
-description: This post describes how to deploy free bugtracker Redmine 2 to free Hosting - Heroku
+description: "This post describes how to deploy free bugtracker Redmine 2 to free Hosting - Heroku"
+tags: [heroku, redmine, rails, hosting]
+---
+{% include JB/setup %}

 This post describes how to deploy absolutely free bugtracker - **Redmine** to free hosting **Heroku**.
 That's way you will have free bugtracker in the internet.
 There are many post in the internet that describe how to deploy old version of **Redmine** to **Heroku**, but I couldn't find any information how to deploy new version of **Redmine**: **Redmine 2**.
 So if you have the same problem - you are welcome